StarPlayrX/Virtual-Multi-Mouse/README.md

 VMM has been discontinued and is not longer in development by its original author.
 I will accept merge requests from contributors and those are welcome.
-You are welcome to fork this repo and make any bug fixes that you desire.

-The source code is intact and it is not without bugs.
-This repo will remain online.
-Thank you for your support.

-I am not longer using Batocera Linux in my arcade setups.
+Thank you for your support and I wish the next set of authors all the best on this endevour.

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.3